gawati/gawati-client-server/README.md

     Note however, that the document state is updated to `under_processing` or `under_retraction` as soon as the user submits the publish/retract request.
 The document status is again updated only when the status is `published` or `retracted`.
     The statuses `under_processing`, `under_retraction` and `failed` in Status Object are only meant for exchaging information about the progress of the publish workflow and do not trigger document state updates *(ASHOK: This last point merits further discussion)*.

+- Sign Aware: If a document is digitally signed via the Editor, the public key associated with it is also published or retracted.

 ## Setup

 *Publishing/Retraction Workflow* consists of several components which need to be started in the given order: